Use fresh tomatoes to make this luscious creamy tomato soup recipe. It is quite easy to make and much more tasty than a can of cream of tomato soup.

 - Gently warm the soup over medium heat but do not boil.

 Source: Vegetable Cookbook by Judy Gorman, reprinted with permission.

 Soup and sandwich is a classic combo.
 Grilled cheese is a favorite with cream of tomato soup.
 Make a simple grilled cheese of American on rye or regular white bread if you like things minimalist.

-If you tend a bit more in the creative direction, use two or even three different cheeses; choose from Swiss, cheddar, Monterey Jack, pepper jack, blue, provolone, Gruyere, Gouda, Muenster or Havarti.
+If you tend to be a bit more on the creative side, use two or even three different cheeses; choose from Swiss, cheddar, Monterey Jack, pepper jack, blue, provolone, Gruyere, Gouda, Muenster or Havarti.
 Now, for the bread.
-Choose from sourdough, sort of a grown-up version of white; multigrain if you feel like assuaging your guilt; or pumpernickel or rye for a tangy taste.
+Choose from sourdough, sort of a grown-up version of white; multigrain if you feel like assuaging your guilt, or pumpernickel or rye for a tangy taste.
 Thick slices make for a heartier sandwich and also hold together better.

 |Nutritional Guidelines (per serving)|